Please Note: Firefox and some other search engines are not suitable – Use “Internet Explorer” for this page to load perfectly!

 is obviously big news in Scandinavia, especially in

-“M/S Regina becoming a museum
+“M/S Regina becoming a

-The ship was originally built for the
+The ship was originally built

 The plan at the moment is to place her between Suomen Joutsen and Sigyn, in the place where M/S Estelle is moored now.
 The ship will get back the original colours and the original name s/s Bore.
 The museum hotel will have accommodation for 250 visitors, and most of the cabins will be for two persons.